-Easy DIY Murphy Bed Projects by some of our Recent Customers
+Check out some of the recent Easy DIY Murphy Bed projects by some of our customers

 “My second murphy bed build, using hardware from easydiymurphybed.com.
 Great company!
 Awesome product.
 The hardware comes with blueprints and diagrams with exact cuts needed for the whole project.
 Extremely easy to follow and complete.”

 “Richard Grant, Hawaii, United States”

 “Tim Mukaj illustrates how he built his own fully functional Murphy bed using one of the Easy DIY Murphy bed hardware kits.
 Tim chose to customize his wall bed to perfectly complement his living space.

 We thank Tim for sharing this video with us and all of you.”

 “My name is Richard and I am a customer of yours.
 I loved your product so much that I bought a second kit.
 I live a far distance from family members who are scattered all over America and Japan so I use Facebook to post pictures of projects I work on, in order to let family see what I am up to.
 Much to my surprise, family and friends have loved the Murphy Bed pictures I posted along with the various other projects I work on.
 I started making videos instead of just pictures and to my surprise, the videos went over well on Facebook.
 I have been contacted by several people about the murphy bed and I happily refer them to your site and explain the process of deciding what type of bed and size they want.
 Anyhow, instead of just sharing my videos with friends and family, I recently decided to make a YouTube page in hopes that others can take a look and maybe use and share ideas and this is why I am writing you.
 I was wondering if you would mind if I put a link to your website on my video.
 I am not looking for anything at all in return, I just wanted to ensure I do not infringe on any of your rights and thought it best to ask permission first.”